 An idea that prevents students from participating in study abroad is its perceived inaccessibility.
 Students who study abroad are often surprised at how easy it was to plan it and do it.
 Financial aid is available, scholarship money is offered, and study abroad at Roane State is an experience available for every student.
 It's as easy as working through a checklist.
 And we, at the International Education Office, will guide you and help you step by step.

 The student handbook should serve as a reference tool to prepare you for your upcoming study abroad experience.
 This guide should help you explore issues such as credit transfer, passport application, and culture shock.

 Your first consultation should be with Roane State’s International Education Director, the most experienced and knowledgeable advisor in study abroad programs.
 It is probable that RSCC offers a program or can find a program that fits your needs.
 By going on a study abroad program developed at RSCC, you are more likely to be able to utilize your financial aid or scholarship money and receive credit for the experience.

 If you can't find the right program for you at this college, the International Education director will help you find programs that will meet your needs at other institutions or with one of the international consortiums of which RSCC is a member institution.
-The present director, Dr. Adolf King, can be reached at ext.
-2211 or by email at firstname.lastname@example.org.
+The present director, Bruce Cantrell can be contacted at the bottom of this page.